-There’s no doubt that Bitcoin and other cryptocurrencies are revolutionisng a number of industries and markets, and not only those synonymous with financial services.
-This growing influence is reflected by Bitcoin’s market capitalisation, which increased from just $1.02 billion in the second quarter of 2013 to a staggering $205.40 billion at the beginning of this year.
+There’s no doubt that Bitcoin and other cryptocurrencies are revolutionizing a number of industries and markets, and not only those synonymous with financial services.
+This growing influence is reflected by Bitcoin’s market capitalization, which increased from just $1.02 billion in the second quarter of 2013 to a staggering $205.40 billion at the beginning of this year.

 However, a quick glance at the year-on-year performance of Bitcoin’s market cap betrays its volatile nature, as the cryptocurrency’s value continues to fluctuate and impact negatively on the financial marketplace.

 Still, Bitcoin and similar currencies have the potential to completely update the payment and banking systems that we use on a daily basis.
 But will they achieve this objective, and how are they continuing to impact physical currency?

 Crypto vs. Physical Currencies – Can the Former Replace the Latter?